wangzhenj321/Python-Manual/blog/the_python_language_reference/toplevel_components/toplevel_components.md

 A complete Python program is executed in a minimally initialized environment: all built-in and standard modules are available, but none have been initialized, except for `sys` (various system services), `builtins` (built-in functions, exceptions and `None`) and `__main__`.
 The latter is used to provide the local and global namespace for execution of the complete program.

-A complete program can be passed to the interpreter in three forms: with the `-c` string command line option, as a file passed as the first command line argument, or as standard input.
+A complete program can be passed to the interpreter in **three forms**: with the `-c` string command line option, as a file passed as the first command line argument, or as standard input.
 If the file or standard input is a tty device, the interpreter enters interactive mode; otherwise, it executes the file as a complete program.

 ## Interactive input